-For the verification of both CoCon and CoSMed, we employed Bounded-Deducibility (BD) security ([35], Section 3.2), a general framework for the verification of rich information flow properties of input/output automata.
-BD security is parameterized by declassification bounds and triggers.
-It turns out that triggers, while convenient, are not essential for practical formulations of BD security (Section 3.3).
+For the verification of both CoCon and CoSMed, we employed Bounded-Deducibility (BD) security (cf. [38] and Section 3.2), a general framework for the verification of rich information flow properties of I/O automata.
+BD Security is parameterized by bounds and triggers, specifying what and when confidential information may be released/declassified.
+It turns out that triggers, while convenient, are not essential for practical formulations of BD Security (Section 3.3).
 In addition, unlike CoCon, for which a fixed topology of bounds and triggers was sufficient, CoSMed requires a more dynamic approach, where the bounds incorporate trigger information on a dynamic basis (Section 3.4).
 The verification proceeded by providing suitable unwinding relations, closely matching the bounds (Section 4).

-In addition to confidentiality, we also proved safety and accountability properties (Section 5).
+In addition to confidentiality, we proved safety and accountability properties (Section 5).
 The former were used in the proofs of confidentiality.
 The latter are natural complements that strengthen the security guarantees of confidentiality.
-Indeed, confidentiality states: Unless a user acquires such role or a document becomes public, he cannot learn such information.
+Indeed, confidentiality states: Unless a document becomes public or a user acquires such role, he cannot learn such information.
 But can a user not forge the acquisition of that role or the publication of the document?
-Accountability shows that this is not possible (except by identity theft).
+The accountability properties we proved show that this is not possible (except by identity theft).